 I prefer the green pools and lagoons we’d been to earlier.
 Maybe we were better off looking for some undiscovered parts of Siargao or the newly opened caves we heard of before.
 I know a lot of people — and even bloggers — who liked these islands in Siargao, so maybe for others it’s still worth seeing.

 This is the culmination of our 2 days in Siargao Island and Sohoton Cove in Bucas Grande.
 Our last afternoon on this island in Surigao del Norte wasn’t as remarkable as the rest, but overall our stay here was still one of the best experiences I have here in the Philippines.

 As I was writing this, I’d talked to a fellow volunteer who was with us in 2015 and he said that of all the places in the Philippines he wants to re-visit, Siargao is on top of his list.
 Indeed, Siargao Island is this place that you’d want to go back to again and again… and that’s coming from someone who doesn’t even surf.

-For practical information on directions and expenses as well as tour packages in Siargao and Sohoton Cove, read about our travel guide and itinerary to Surigao and Dinagat Islands.
+For practical info on Siargao and Sohoton Cove, read about our travel guide and itinerary to Surigao and Dinagat Islands.